 This is a withdrawal or distribution from a CollegeChoice 529 education savings plan that is

-- not a qualified withdrawal
+- not a qualified withdrawal;

 - a rollover distribution or transfer from the CollegeChoice 529 education savings plan to any other Code Sec.
-529 plan
+529 plan.

 This is a withdrawal or distribution from a CollegeChoice 529 education savings plan account that is made

-- to pay for qualified higher education expenses
+- to pay for qualified higher education expenses;

-- because of the death or disability of an account beneficiary
+- because of the death or disability of an account beneficiary;

-- because of a transfer of funds by the plan from one third party custodian to another
+- because of a transfer of funds by the plan from one third party custodian to another.

-If you lived in one of these states, select it from the drop-down menu as the county in which you worked.
+If you worked in one of these states, select it from the drop-down menu as the county in which you worked.
 If your W-2 (W2) shows state tax withheld other than Indiana state tax, then you will need to file a state tax return with that particular state.

 If you worked in a state other than Illinois, Kentucky, Michigan, Ohio, Pennsylvania, or Wisconsin, then select Out-Of-State as the county where you worked.